labrocadabro/100devs-faq/README.md

 ## Where are the check-in links?

-Currently the easiest way to find the check-in links is [this homework checklist](https://docs.google.com/document/d/177Ls9QS5ryjPBi82cjDnbtse5Of0RFl8/edit).
+Currently the easiest way to find the check-in links is [the class listing of my progress tracker](https://communitytaught.org/class/all) but you can also find them in [this homework checklist](https://docs.google.com/document/d/177Ls9QS5ryjPBi82cjDnbtse5Of0RFl8/edit) or in the class announcements on Discord.

 ## Are the office hours videos still avalable?